wp-plugins/bulletproof-security/readme.txt

 == Upgrade Notice ==

 = .52.3 =
-* 1 New Feature - 2 Important BugFixes - Several Improvements and Enhancements - See the BPS plugin Whats New page for details.
+* 1 Feature Improvement - 1 New Option - 1 BugFix - See the BPS plugin Whats New page for details.

 == Help Info ==